DiogoAdaoeSilva/FSND/README.md

 # Udacity's Full Stack Developer Nano Degree

 I am enrolled in Udacity's Full Stack Developer Nano Degree.
-Throghout the course I will list here the projets that I have completed and a summary of learnings of each project.
+Throughout the course I will list here the projets that I have completed and a summary of learnings of each project.

 This is a forked repo.
 All the projects can be found in the project's folder.